BIGduzy/MRB/LOG.md

 NOTE: We need to contact Marius for new fans.

-## 10-06-2018
+## 12-06-2018
 We found a new ping pong ball, this one is larger and orange.
 Because of this we have better lift and colored paper behind tube is no longer needed.

-## 12-06-2018
-We have finally managed to have the vision part locate the ball.
 This has been more work than it should have been, seeings as this project should have been about PID.

+(Jasper zet hier de nieuwe fix voor fans neer.)

 ## 13-06-2018
 We now have a PID controller as well.
 This hasn't been more than an hour of work.
 Why are we doing a project where we need to spend 40 hours on some vision, while the core of the assignment is the PID controller.
 PID parameters were just a matter of trial and error.
+Its now possible to set the setpoint using your hand (by computer vision).